Whatever Happened To 1970’s Country Hitmaker’s Dave And Sugar?

 While 'Queen Of The Silver Dollar' was a huge hit for Dave and Sugar, it was the follow-up 'The Door Is Always Open' that would be their first #1 hit in the summer of '76.

 More hit's for this trio would follow, including two more #1's, 'Tear Time' in 1978 and 'Golden Tears' in 1979.
 By the time the 1980's got into full swing, Dave and Sugar were no longer on the Country single's chart.

 So whatever happened to Dave and Sugar?

 Well, Dave was Dave Rowland who earlier had been a part of J.D.
 Sumner and The Stamps as well as a member of Charley Pride's road show.
 In 1975 Dave, along with Vicki Hackeman and Jackie Frantz, formed Dave and Sugar and for the balance of the 1970's they were among the biggest hit makers in Country Music.

-Dave broke away in the early 1980′s, recording solo albums, then reformed Dave and Sugar and through the years there have been a number of singers taking the part of ‘Sugar’.
+Dave broke away in the early 1980's, recording solo albums, then reformed Dave and Sugar and through the years there was a number of singers taking the part of 'Sugar'.